chrislambert-ky/analysis-ky-roadclosures/README.md

 - Feature list #4 optional: I may build a custom data dictionary if I have time.
 - Feature list #5 choice: Annotate my code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.

+## These libraries were used for this project:
+- pandas
+- pyarrow
+- jupyterlab
+- notebook
+- openpyxl
+- matplotlib
+- numpy

 # Setting up a Python Virtual Environment